 One good system is to set up a sturdy stake at either end of your row of tomatoes.
 For a really long row, you might want to either:

 - Use sturdy wooden posts instead of stakes (this will help to prevent the support system from falling down during the season as the plants get taller &heavier with branches & fruit).

 - Use multiple stakes or posts in a row (this will decrease the weight that each stake in the system needs to hold up).

-Next, tie a length of twine to one stake at about 1 foot high.
+Next, tie a length of twine to one stake at about 1 foot high (you can find twine online at Ace Hardware).
 Then, tie the other end of the length of twine to the other stake at 1 foot high.

 Repeat this process with a length of twine tied to each stake at 2, 3, 4, 5, and 6 feet tall on the stakes (or as tall as you can go).

 As the tomatoes grow, weave them between the lengths of twine.
 It is helpful to gently move the branches (be careful not to snap them!) to help the tomato plants “hang on” to the twine.

 The “Florida Weave” is a modified version of the system mentioned above.

 Instead of just one length of twine at each height, there are two lengths of twine at each height.
 One length of twine runs along the right side of the row, and the other length of twine runs along the left side of the row.